Cole's kiss was a zinger—a toe-curling kiss that melted my heart and set of an alarm in my brain. Danger!

-When we broke the kiss, he smiled.
+When we broke the kiss, he grinned again.
 "There...our curiosity's been satisfied.
 I kissed you, you kissed me.
 We don't have to do that again."

 "Amen," I said.

-We began ambling back along Mystic Lake's sandy beach toward the Starlight Ballroom, where all of us company employees were enjoying our annual Fourth of July barbecue.
+We began ambling back along Mystic Lake's sandy beach toward the Starlight Ballroom, where all of us company employees were enjoying our annual Fourth of July barbecue and fireworks later.
 Darkness had settled in.
 Blazing stars and a brilliant full moon already cast a silver glow over the water.